ralna/GALAHAD/doc/Python/lp.rst

 **Author:** `Jaroslav Fowkes <jaroslav.fowkes@stfc.ac.uk>`_ and `Nick Gould <nick.gould@stfc.ac.uk>`_

 GALAHAD [1]_ is a suite of open-source routines for large-scale continuous optimization.
-Currently there are three packages designed to find global optima, or at least good approximations to them.
+Currently there are three packages designed to solve linear programming problems, or to find a feasible point within a polyhedral set (one defined by a finite number of linear inequalities).

 .. toctree::
    :maxdepth: 1
    :caption: Contents
    :titlesonly:

-   DLP - linear programming using a dual gradient-projection method <dlp>
+   DLP - linear programming using a dual gradient-projection method <>
-   LPA - linear programming using an active-set method <lpa>
+   LPA - linear programming using the simplex method <lpa>
    LPB - linear programming using an interior-point method <lpb>
    WCP - find a well-centered point within a polyhedral set <wcp>